 Learn More About the Smart Plugin Manager

 Smart Plugin Manager will be available as an add-on for all WP Engine plan types soon.
 WP Engine customers can sign up for the beta version of Smart Plugin Manager in the User Portal.
 Interested in other WP Engine add-ons?
-Check out Global Edge Security, Application Performance Monitoring, Content Performance, and GeoTarget.
+Check out Global Edge Security, Application Performance Monitoring, and GeoTarget.